 We are organizing vendors to create organized committees throughout San Bernardino and Riverside

-We are providing PPE, hosting workshops, and giving financial resources
+We are providing PPE, giving financial resources, and hosting workshops and educational classes.

 Microenterprise Home Kitchen Operations in the Inland Empire Region